cirosantilli/linux-cheat/encrypt/gpg.md

 ##key id

-is an identifier of the key:
+Is an identifier of the key:

     K=12345678

-to get it, use:
+To get it, use:

     gpg --list-keys